va’eira

 The Israelites had been living in the midst of Egyptian culture and its pantheon of gods for several generations.
 They were slaves.
 Their lives were brutal, with no time for leisure—it’s conceivable that many of them had no clue about the covenant between their ancestor Abraham and his God.
 Their day-to-day misery was their reality, not some long-forgotten promise of a god who claimed to be the only God.

 Moshe knew this.
-At first, Moshe was reluctant to accept the charge.
-He was pretty sure the Israelites wouldn't take him seriously.
+He was pretty sure the Israelites wouldn't take him seriously, and so at first, he was reluctant to accept the charge.
 He knew that the first question they'd ask is, "which god is this?"

 But God had pressed him and now he was totally onboard.